 It’s only logical that you share your scaffolding plan with your clients to ensure that everyone is on the same page regarding project requirements.
 Scaffold Designer allows you to create and export living models (2D plans and 3D models) into various formats (e.g. PDF, 3D, and 2D DWG).

-On the other hand, our dedicated design visualization software – Scaffold Viewer – has high-tech capabilities like virtual reality (VR) and augmented reality (AR).
+On the other hand, our dedicated design visualization software – Avontus Viewer – has high-tech capabilities like virtual reality (VR) and augmented reality (AR).

 Together, customers will then be able to see every aspect of the design.
 For example, maybe you included a compact 8-leg stair tower in your plan instead of a stacked one.